Back to Hassan

 There is a small Kamateshwara temple nearby.
 But it is in ruins.

 There are two Basavannas in front of the lone Shivalinga.
 A first for me.
-Got no one to tell stories.
+Unfortunately, there was no one to share stories.

 Shivalinga with two Basavannas